Have you ever thought about...

 Who to exchange letters with?

-The best match would be with schools from abroad that has a Japanese program.
+The best match would be with schools from abroad that have a Japanese program.
 It can be a school project which all of the classes from one grade participate in exchanging letters (or between the English club and the Japanese club.)

 Listen to a Japanese student reading his pen pal letter with his classmates. =>